Predictive data generates tangible value, and we can prove it

 We've streamlined this validation process to be transparent and straightforward:

-Prepare your data and set aside a holdout group
+Step 1: Set aside a holdout group

 We start with your recent lead conversion data.
 Before any processing occurs, we reserve a portion of your most recent leads as a "holdout set"—data that the model will never see during training.
 This ensures we have an independent benchmark for evaluating predictions.

-Train the model and begin predictions
+Step 3: Train the model and score leads

 Once the model is trained, it scores each lead based on its likelihood to convert, generating a ranked list of opportunities—from high-value leads to those less likely to convert.